2019 College Move-In Tips

 Don’t expect much communication early on — especially if your first year is a guy.
 They are so busy the first two weeks, cell phone service is not the best in many of the dorm areas, and they are trying to spread their wings.
 A very occasional text from you, telling your first year that you are praying and you love him/her is welcome, though, from what my boys have said…. as are care packages, of course. 🙂 — Nancy R.

 Bring stuff for power outages and inclement weather — Last year there was at least one day without power for some students.
-This year I am sending one of the battery operated lanterns and extra batteries, as well as some of the “hot hands” hand warmers that you can by at Costco or Sams.
+This year I am sending one of the battery-operated lanterns and extra batteries, as well as some of the “hot hands” hand warmers that you can buy at Costco or Sams.
 Make sure they have a warm blanket also.
-I think some of the dorms are pretty hot with the heat on, but could get cold fast with a power outage.
-I believe the dorms have back-up generators, but it did not work in my son’s dorm last year.
+I think some of the dorms are pretty hot with the heat on but could get cold fast with a power outage.
+I believe the dorms have backup generators, but it did not work in my son’s dorm last year.
 In addition, they need an umbrella for long walks to class on rainy days, as well as some kind of boots for snow.
 I also sent cup-a-soup type soups for a quick warm-up, as well as hot chocolate packets to be kept in the dorm.
-I know hot tea was a big hit for the ones who had sore throats and I also send some individual packets of lemonade and honey to be heated up in the microwave for a scratchy throat.
-I also recommend going early and buying as much as you can before you get to Charlottesville on move-in day.
-The stores, especially grocery and BB&B can get pretty crowded, I have heard.
-Welcome to UVA!
-I will be praying for everyone as our students move in and look forward to meeting you sometime soon! — Elissa S.
+I know hot tea was a big hit for the ones who had sore throats and I also send some individual packets of lemonade and honey to be heated up in the microwave for a scratchy throat. — Elissa S.

-We echo the call for lots of power extension cords, tools, and anything you can do to avoid going into a store in Charlottesville.
-We needed to go to the store to get an extra long USB cord so that our daughter could stay plugged in to her desk while she was in her bunk bed. — Ann A.
+We echo the call for lots of power extension cords, tools, and anything you can do to avoid going into a store.
+We needed to go to the store to get an extra-long USB cord so that our daughter could stay plugged into her desk while she was in her bunk bed. — Ann A.

-Say your “serious” good bye before arriving — My recommendation is that you have your final words of advice, encouragement, sentiments, cry, etc….before you arrive at UVa.
-There is so much going on during moving day and it’s such an emotional day that it’s easier if you make the final goodbye brief and as light hearted as you can.
+Say your “serious” goodbye before arriving — My recommendation is that you have your final words of advice, encouragement, sentiments, cry, etc….before you arrive at your school.
+There is so much going on during moving day and it’s such an emotional day that it’s easier if you make the final goodbye brief and as light-hearted as you can.
 (Plus, you are surrounded by other families).
 The moving part is the easy part.
 Saying goodbye is the difficult part.
 Call me and I’ll cry with you!
 We’re so looking forward to meeting you newcomers! — Judy M.

-Make a little “goodie bag” (blue or orange ) with a cute mug, nuts, tea, Starbucks card,etc … and leave one on your son/daughter’s bed AND do the exact same for their roommate.
-Even the boys like it and it’s both a nice way to say good-bye to your child and welcome the Roommate 🙂 — Karen D.
+Make a little “goodie bag” with a cute mug, nuts, tea, Starbucks card, etc … and leave one on your son/daughter’s bed AND do the exact same for their roommate.
+Even the boys like it and it’s both a nice way to say goodbye to your child and welcome the Roommate 🙂 — Karen D.

 We loved and used the great tips we received last year.
 The most helpful ones may have been to stay in Charlottesville the night before, and to make getting to the Christian Study Center lunch a priority.
-Because we were so early arriving on our move in day, we had no trouble parking and were unloaded and in the room quickly.
-We then headed for beautiful Runk dining room near Hereford where our daughter lived, and enjoyed breakfast together in her new dining hall.
-Parents eat free, and apparently younger brothers do too.
-The lunch at the Study Center for first years started the weekend off with warmth, welcome, and such positivity. (for Study Center Lunch for returning students click here)
+Because we were so early arriving on our move-in day, we had no trouble parking and were unloaded and in the room quickly.
+We then headed for beautiful Runk dining room near Hereford where our daughter lived and enjoyed breakfast together in her new dining hall.
+Parents eat free, and apparently, younger brothers do too.
+The lunch at the Study Center for first years started the weekend off with warmth, welcome, and such positivity.

-Stay in hotel night before for very early start next day — If this is within your budget, I highly recommend going a day ahead and spending the night in a local motel, scoping out the location and route to dorm and getting there before they open the next day.
-Your Hoo will have to que up to get their room key.
-It’s also better traffic wise and once you have unloaded, you can get extra extension cords etc… well before noon!
-Then off to the Christian Study Center Move In Day lunch. — Kathy B.
+Stay in hotel night before for very early start next day — If this is within your budget, I highly recommend going a day ahead and spending the night in a local motel, scoping out the location and route to the dorm and getting there before they open the next day.
+Your Hoo will have to queue up to get their room key.
+It’s also better traffic-wise and once you have unloaded, you can get extra extension cords etc… well before noon!
+Then off to the Christian Study Center Move-In Day lunch. — Kathy B.